New York Yankees - Tampa

 Named after the late George Steinbrenner, the boss, the field honoring his name makes it all work in a spring-training ballpark with a seating capacity of 11,076, and a feel grander than it really is.
 Steinbrenner Field stirs up more nostalgia than it really should, too, for a stadium that's only been here since 1996.
 With the largest seating capacity among Grapefruit League stadiums, the Yankees have been the leaders in total attendance each year since their move to Tampa.
 Yankees tickets are the hardest to come by in the Grapefruit League even in the league's largest venue

 The design and sight lines are a plus at Steinbrenner Field.
 Every seat is a great seat to watch a game -- very intimate, yet spacious and open too, with seats angled toward the field.
 Additional amenities include luxury suites, an all-inclusive Dugout Club, the unique Walgreens party deck, a five-tiered entertainment area with a full-service bar overlooking the field from the outfieod and a Yankees pavilion for entertaining.
 The concessions provide plenty of variety, with plenty of great eats New York-style, of course; you can also sample all different kinds of beers.
 Unlike the Bronx Zoo, it's zestfully clean and they'll play Sinatra's "New York, New York," win or lose, kid.
 If there's a post-game party on the Walgreen's Party Deck, make sure to stay for a good time.

 Yankees Spring Training Ticket Prices & Information

-The 2013 will mark the Yankees 18th Spring Training at this location.
+The 2017 season will mark the Yankees 22nd Spring Training at this location.
 The stadium was completed in 1996.

 Dimensions: 318 feet down left field foul line, 314 feet to right and 408 feet to center.